WINNERS OF HERITAGE PARADE ANNOUNCED

 To register, visit cityofhenderson.com/parks and enter activity code 151092-02.

-Golf tournament to help kids with heart conditions
+Golf tournament to help kids

 The fourth annual We “Heart” Maggie Golf Tournament has been scheduled for May 26 at the Black Mountain Golf & Country Club, 500 S. Greenway Road.
 The event will benefit the Children’s Heart Foundation, a Nevada-based nonprofit that offers support to children living in Nevada who have heart conditions.